Paul the Apostle and Jewish Christianity: Jews depicted as killers of Jesus

 As noted by New Testament scholar Pieter Willem van der Horst, Paul accuses the Jews of killing Jesus and the prophets in :

 For you, brothers and sisters, became imitators of the churches of God in Christ Jesus in Judea, for you suffered the same things from your own compatriots as they did from the Jews, who killed both the Lord Jesus and the prophets and drove us out; they displease God and oppose everyone by hindering us from speaking to the Gentiles so that they may be saved.
 Thus they have been constantly filling up the measure of their sins; but God's wrath has overtaken them at last.

 James P. Carroll, historian and former Catholic priest, cautions that this and similar statements in the Gospels of Matthew and John are properly viewed as "evidence not of Jew hatred but of sectarian conflicts among Jews" in the early years of the Christian church.
+Biblical scholar Gerd Lüdemann and Christian theologian Ingo Broer agree, but insist that the tone of the letter echoes pagan stereotypes about all Jews without reservation.